-- doc_term_matrix (numpy.ndarray or sparse matrix) corpus represented as a document-term matrix with shape (n_docs, n_terms); may have tf- or tfidf-weighting - id2term (List[str] or dict) object that returns the term string corresponding to term id i through id2term[i]; could be a list of strings where the index represents the term id, such as that returned by sklearn.feature_extraction.text.
-CountVectorizer.get_feature_names(), or a mapping of term id: term string - topics (int or Sequence[int]) topic(s) to include in termite plot; if -1, all topics are included - sort_topics_by({'index', 'weight'})- - highlight_topics (int or Sequence[int]) indices for up to 6 topics to visually highlight in the plot with contrasting colors - n_terms (int) number of top terms to include in termite plot - rank_terms_by ({ 'topic_weight', 'corpus_weight'}) value used to rank terms; the top-ranked n_terms are included in the plot - sort_terms_by ({'seriation', 'weight', 'index', 'alphabetical'}) method used to vertically sort the selected top n_terms terms; the default ("seriation") groups similar terms together, which facilitates cross-topic assessment - save (str) give the full /path/to/fname on disk to save figure rc_params (dict, optional): allow passing parameters to rc_context in matplotlib.plyplot, details in https://matplotlib.org/3.1.0/api/as_gen/matplotlib.pyplot.rc_context.html
+- doc_term_matrix Corpus represented as a document-term matrix with shape (n_docs, n_terms); may have tf- or tfidf-weighting. - id2term Object that returns the term string corresponding to term id i through id2term[i].
+Could be a list of strings where the index represents the term id, such as that returned by sklearn.feature_extraction.text.CountVectorizer.get_feature_names(), or a mapping of term id to term string. - topics Topic(s) to include in termite plot; if -1, all topics are included. - sort_topics_by - - highlight_topics Indices for up to 6 topics to visually highlight in the plot with contrasting colors. - n_terms Number of top terms to include in termite plot. - rank_terms_by Value used to rank terms; the top-ranked n_terms are included in the plot. - sort_terms_by Method used to vertically sort the selected top n_terms terms; the default ("seriation") groups similar terms together, which facilitates cross-topic assessment. - save The full /path/to/fname on disk to save figure, or None. - rc_params Allow passing parameters to rc_context in matplotlib.plyplot, details in https://matplotlib.org/3.1.0/api/as_gen/matplotlib.pyplot.rc_context.html